dynatrace-ace/keptnqualitygates-minkube/README.md

 **note: For a fully automated install, the script deploys the latest master of the keptn CLI, as otherwise a creds.json file cannot be supplied in combination with platform=kubernetes.**

+## Requirements
+To run this script, terraform will provision the following
+1. 1 n1-standard-2 GCE instance (2vCores, 7.5GB RAM) with 50GB SSD
+1. 1 public IPv4 address attached to the GCE instance
+1. 1 firewall rule to open port 80 and 81

 ## Instructions

 1. Prepare Service Account and download JSON key credentials in GCP.